 Lola made a beautiful cheese board and displayed her homemade jams.
 You might remember this bruschetta platter with some of her preserves that she gave me when she first moved to Colorado.
 Well, her business has grown and her delicious homemade products are available to purchase online.

 Lola also made creamy Dragon Fruit and Kiwi Paletas in a creamy coconut yogurt for dessert.
-Stay tuned for her recipe which will be featured during #PaletaWeek.

 This event and girl time was just what my heart and soul needed.